Semi-classical evaporative cooling: classical and quantum distributions

-Which, at its core, contains the \textit{local density approximation} (LDA), in which we assume density variations to be slow, in this case due to external confinement.
-In this form, we treat the local density as uniform, i.e., a homogeneous case modified by the external potential.
+This formulation is based on the local density approximation (LDA), which assumes that spatial density variations are slow compared to the local de~Broglie Wavelength, typically due to smooth external confinement.
+Under this approximation, the local density is treated as that of a locally uniform system characterized by an effective chemical potential $\mu_{\mathrm{eff}}\!\left(\mathbf{r}\right) = \mu - U\!\left(\mathbf{r}\right)$.